phrandsisgo/HouseHold/README.md

+This is an abandoned & unfinished project!
+I haven't worked on it since about 2020.

 Hello I am trying to write an app that helps against food wasting.
 The goal is to remind users of this app of the expiration dates of their grocerys.
 A user should be able to to add an Item with the expiration date to his/her database.
 The app will remember in an pre set time when the items are going to expire.
 This app is using a backend from Google firestore.